rikhuijzer/PlutoStaticHTML.jl/README.md

 # PlutoHTML.jl

-Convert Pluto notebooks to pure HTML
+Convert Pluto notebooks to pure HTML (no Javascript).